Curriculum Committee Meeting ScheduleMonthly meetings are held Tuesdays from 2 – 4 p.m.

-- Do you have the required campus policies?
+- Do you have the required campus statements listed on the syllabus?

 In order to facilitate the approval process for new and changed graduate courses, the Graduate School uses the Course Proposal form to document each request.
 The information requested on this form helps the committee to achieve the following goals: